-For more information about pinouts, see RF Board Level Pinout (on page 110).
+Note: For more information about pinouts, see the RF Board Level Pinout (on page 111).

-If the power supply line runs outside the enclosure, use:
+If the power supply line runs outside the enclosure, use a surge suppression device to protect the radio and all other equipment in the event of electrostatic discharge.